Meet Our Mentors: Shelley Tanaka

 Close Read & Write Classes

-These 90-minute workshops are designed to connect our students with our master instructors either between workshops or as a way for new students to get to know our faculty.
+These 90-minute workshops are designed to connect our students with our expert instructors either between workshops or as a way for new students to get to know our faculty.
 All profits from this series go towards our scholarships and diversity grants.

 Learn How To Classes